-We are delinquent in our SEC filing obligations regarding this Quarterly Report on Form 10-Q for the quarter ended March 31, 2021, due, in substantial part, as reported in our Form 8-K filed with the SEC on April 16, 2021, to our lack of sufficient working capital, at that time, to have our financial statements audited on a timely basis for the year ended December 31, 2020.
+We are delinquent in our SEC filing obligations regarding this Quarterly Report on Form 10-Q for the quarter ended June 30, 2021, due, in substantial part, as reported in our Form 8-K filed with the SEC on April 16, 2021, to our lack of sufficient working capital, at that time, to have our financial statements audited on a timely basis for the year ended December 31, 2020.
 Thereafter, following our receipt of limited working capital, the audit of our financial statements was completed, and our annual report on Form 10-K for the year ended December 31, 2020 was filed, although late, with the SEC on July 22, 2021.
-That filing has now allowed us to file, although again late, this Quarterly Report on Form 10-Q for the quarter ended March 31, 2021.
+Our quarterly report on Form 10-Q for the quarter ended March 31, 2021 was thereafter filed, although also late, with the SEC on August 23, 2021.
+Those filings have now allowed us to file, although again late, this Quarterly Report on Form 10-Q for the quarter ended June 30, 2021.